Da Lat City Guide

 The lake is easy to reach by taxi but your own transport frees you up to visit different areas.
 Above all, the most spectacular of these is Dinh Phinatt, where you are rewarded with spectacular views of the lake and city.

 But if you want some time away from the beeping bikes and dodging through tourists, take some time out to visit Tuyen Lam Lake.
-The feeling of peace and tranquility is like nothing you find in the city.
+The feeling of peace and tranquillity is like nothing you find in the city.
 So sit and watch the beauty, rent a pedal boat, grab a beer at a lakefront cafe or ride up a nearby mountain – this outing will definitely not disappoint.

 In an age of Instagram and photoshopped travel, we’re often left disappointed when we arrive at a place, and it looks nothing like the photos we’ve seen on social media.
 However Da Lat is not one of those places.
 In other words, like any natural beauty, it’s unassuming yet captivating.